-Definition 2.2 (Adjacency graph).
-The adjacency graph for a set of solutions X is a graph G = (V, A) where each node in V represents one solution in X and vice versa.
-Two vertices $v{x'}$ and $v{x''}$ are connected by an edge $[v{x'}, v{x''}] \in A$ if and only if the corresponding solutions x' and x'' are adjacent.
+Definition 2 (Adjacency graph) The adjacency graph for a set of solutions X is a graph G = (V, E) where each node in V represents one solution in X and vice versa.
+Two vertices $v{x'}$ and $v{x''}$ are connected by an edge $[v{x'}, v{x''}] \in$ if and only if the corresponding solutions x' and x'' are adjacent.

-Definition 2.3 (Neighborhood).
-The neighborhood of a feasible solutions x, denoted by $\mathcal{N}(x)$, is a subset of X containing all feasible solutions x' that are adjacent to x.
+Definition 3 (Neighborhood) The neighborhood of a feasible solution x, denoted by $\mathcal{N}(x)$, is a subset of X containing all feasible solutions x' that are adjacent to x.
 The solutions $x' \in \mathcal{N}(x)$ are also called neighbors of x.

-Solutions in the neighborhood of a feasible solutions x are also denoted as immediate or first-order neighbors, i.e., those solutions that are at most a single elementary move away from x.
+Solutions in the neighborhood of a feasible solution x are also denoted as immediate or first-order neighbors, i.e., those solutions that are at most a single elementary move away from x.
 Analogously, it is possible to define a k-order neighborhood, where the neighbors of x are at most k elementary moves away from x.
 In what follows only immediate neighbors are used to form the neighborhood structure.